bnkamalesh/webgo/README.md

 ### Functions to send customized responses

-1. `SendResponse(http.ResponseWriter, payload, responseCode)` function in [responses.go](https://github.com/bnkamalesh/webgo/blob/master/responses.go) can be used to send a payload wrapped in the data struct, with any status code you like.
+1. `SendResponse(http.ResponseWriter, payload, responseCode)` function in [responses.go](https://github.com/bnkamalesh/webgo/blob/master/responses.go) can be used to send a payload wrapped in the `data` struct, with any status code required.

-2. `SendError(http.ResponseWriter, payload, errorCode)` function in [responses.go](https://github.com/bnkamalesh/webgo/blob/master/responses.go) can be used to send a payload wrapped in error struct, with any error code you like.
+2. `SendError(http.ResponseWriter, payload, errorCode)` function in [responses.go](https://github.com/bnkamalesh/webgo/blob/master/responses.go) can be used to send a payload wrapped in the `errors` struct, with any status code required.

-3. `SendHeader(http.ResponseWriter, responseCode)` function in [responses.go](https://github.com/bnkamalesh/webgo/blob/master/responses.go) can be used to send a response header alone, with any HTTP status code you require.
+3. `SendHeader(http.ResponseWriter, responseCode)` function in [responses.go](https://github.com/bnkamalesh/webgo/blob/master/responses.go) can be used to send a response header alone, with any HTTP status code required.

 4. `Send(http.ResponseWriter, contentType, payload, responseCode)` function in [responses.go](https://github.com/bnkamalesh/webgo/blob/master/responses.go) can be used to send a completely custom response.

 5. `Render(http.ResponseWriter, payload, responseCode, *template.Template)` can be used to render any template.

-All HTTP responses are in [JSON](https://en.wikipedia.org/wiki/JSON) (if not rendering HTML templates nor using `Send`).
-Any response with status code less than 400 will be wrapped in a JSON format `{data: "payload", status: 200/201}`.
-Every other response will be wrapped in `{errors: "payload", status: >= 400}`.
+All HTTP responses are in [JSON](https://en.wikipedia.org/wiki/JSON) (if not rendering HTML templates and not using `Send`).

 ### Configuration